MUSIC ARTISTS

 Rags Rosenberg (Santa Cruz) crafts powerful Americana rooted in sharp storytelling, weathered wisdom, and the uneasy beauty of modern life.
 Raised beneath the shadow of the San Gabriel Mountains, Rosenberg grew up on folk traditions and the belief — inspired by Bob Dylan — that songs can still change the world.
 His music blends gritty instrumentation, poetic lyricism, and cinematic emotional depth into songs that confront uncertainty, unraveling institutions, and the search for humanity in chaotic times.
 With a voice that carries equal parts witness, wanderer, and truth-teller, Rosenberg delivers performances that are both intimate and urgent.
 Rich with thoughtful musicianship and fearless songwriting, his music invites listeners to reflect, question, and imagine something better beyond the noise.
 Rags Rosenberg creates songs for restless souls — music that lingers long after the final note fades.

-All Kinds (Joshua Tree) Raised on desert dust and powered by pure joy, All Kinds returns to the Joshua Tree Music Festival stage with heart, soul, and serious young talent.
+Raised on desert dust in Joshua Tree and powered by pure joy, All Kinds returns to the Joshua Tree Music Festival stage with heart, soul, and serious young talent.
 This dynamic collective of High Desert musicians channels the spirit of Bowie, Green Day, Four Non-Blondes, Vance Joy, George Thorogood, Metallica, and beyond into a genre-hopping celebration of self-expression.
 Led by Erik Kramer Webb and Jeff Tedtaotao, the band radiates the kind of raw enthusiasm and fearless creativity that reminds us why live music matters in the first place.
 More than a band, All Kinds Music is a Morongo Basin program dedicated to helping youth and adults discover confidence, connection, and joy through music.
 Their performances don’t just entertain — they uplift, inspire, and leave crowds grinning long after the final note fades.

-Ding Dong (San Francisco) House music lifer.
+House music lifer.
 Funk architect.
 Dance-floor instigator.
-Ding Dong returns to the Joshua Tree Music Festival with another ecstatic Boogaloo throwdown built for sweaty smiles, sunrise shuffles, and full-body liberation.
+Ding Dong (San Francisco) returns to the Joshua Tree Music Festival with another ecstatic Boogaloo throwdown built for sweaty smiles, sunrise shuffles, and full-body liberation.
 For more than 25 years, this Bay Area selector has been crafting outrageously groove-heavy sets that blur the lines between house, funk, disco, soul, and pure late-night magic.
 Festival veterans still talk about his legendary sunrise-closing Headphone House session at JTMF 2023, along with the scorcher he delivered on the Boogaloo Stage later that fall.
 As a core member of San Francisco’s beloved Brass Tax DJ Crew — famous for unforgettable free parties in unexpected places — Ding Dong embodies the collective’s spirit: serious about music, never too serious about themselves.
 Expect deep rhythms, joyful chaos, and a dance floor united in blissful motion.

-Manila Vanilla (San Francisco) Equal parts sweat, sparkle, and sonic mischief, Manila Vanilla is the dance-floor detonating duo of DJ Kinki and The Djred Panda.
+Equal parts sweat, sparkle, and sonic mischief, Manila Vanilla (San Francisco) is the dance-floor detonating duo of DJ Kinki and The Djred Panda.
 Partners in life, rhythm, and late-night groove alchemy, these Bay Area selectors have spent years igniting parties with a wildly infectious blend of house music in all its forms — deep, funky, soulful, disco-laced, bass-heavy, and irresistibly euphoric.
 With more than 25 years of combined experience behind the decks, Manila Vanilla knows exactly how to read a crowd, raise the temperature, and keep bodies moving deep into the night.
 Their sets are vibrant, high-energy journeys built for smiling strangers, hands-in-the-air moments, and full-spectrum dance-floor release.
 When Manila Vanilla rolls through, expect serious vibes, nonstop bounce, and the kind of communal joy that only great DJs can summon.